Aeschyl/Youtube-Music-Downloader/README.md

 # Youtube-Music-Downloader
-Downloads the shortest video of music from youtube in audio format.
+Downloads the shortest video from youtube in audio format.

 Use the selection_download.py file to get three options to choose from to download in audio format.